 The ability of the TPA0232 to easily switch between BTL and SE modes is one of its most important cost saving features.
 This feature eliminates the requirement for an additional headphone amplifier in applications where internal stereo speakers are driven in BTL mode but external headphone or speakers must be accommodated.
 Internal to the TPA0232, two separate amplifiers drive OUT+ and OUT-.
-The SE/BTL input (terminal 15) controls the operation of the follower amplifier that drives LOUT- and ROUT- (terminals 9 and 16).
+The SE/BTL input controls the operation of the follower amplifier that drives LOUT- and ROUT-.
 When SE/BTL is held low, the amplifier is on and the TPA0232 is in the BTL mode.
-When SE/BTL is held high, the OUT- amplifiers are in a high output impedance state, which configures the TPA0232 as an SE driver from LOUT+ and ROUT+ (terminals 4 and 21).
+When SE/BTL is held high, the OUT- amplifiers are in a high output impedance state, which configures the TPA0232 as an SE driver from LOUT+ and ROUT+.
 IDD is reduced by approximately one-half in SE mode.
 Control of the SE/BTL input can be from a logic-level CMOS source or, more typically, from a resistor divider network as shown in Figure 36.